madhumitha-r26/Myntra-Sales-Analysis/README.md

-# Myntra-Data-Analysis
+# Myntra Sales Analysis

-Analyzed the Myntra dataset and visualized the data in different kinds of charts using matplotlib library.
+Analyzed the Myntra sales dataset and visualized the data in different kinds of charts using matplotlib library.
 Generated the data from the dataset with help of numpy and pandas.